SamuelWhitton/natural-daina/README.md

 - needs powerful generics and pointer constructor and other things for flexibility, + disjoint types
 - identifiers can be numbers at front
 - direct patterns as possible
+- no scope confustion
+- no keywrod bloat
+- visualisation of code without colouring
+- launguage/localisation independant

 ```